p-harting/local-bar/README.md

 - [✔] Mobile menu not opening because of an open paragraph in index.html

 ## Deployment
+### Deployment to GitHub Pages
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
  - In the GitHub repository, navigate to the Settings tab
  - From the source section drop-down menu, select the Master Branch
  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here: https://p-harting.github.io/local-bar/

+### Clone from Github
+To clone this repository, follow these steps:
+- On the repository's GitHub page, click on the "Code" button.
+- In the dropdown, click on "Clone" to copy the repository's URL to your clipboard.
+- Open your terminal or Git Bash.
+- Navigate to the directory where you want to clone the repository.
+- Use the git clone command followed by the URL you copied earlier to clone the repository to your local machine.

+### Fork from Github
+To fork this repository, follow these steps:
+- On the repository's GitHub page, click on the "Fork" button at the top-right corner.
+- Once forked, the repository will be available under your GitHub account.

 ## Credits
 - Instructions on how to implement a responsive navigation bar were adapted from tutorials by Love Running.